NickleDave/blog.nicholdav.info/_posts/2022-12-26-four-tips-structuring-research-python.md

 And you're sharing your code because you want people to use it, right?

-I think a lot of packages from research labs end up this way in part when researchers don't have a good
+I think a lot of packages from research labs end up this way in part because researchers don't have a good
 [mental model](https://teachtogether.tech/en/#s:models)
 of the mapping from their written code to the package they import.
-In other words, they're not thinking of how Python translates the directory structure of their code and its internal `import` statements into a package name with modules that can be accessed with the dot operator,
+In other words, they don't have a clear picture of how Python translates the directory structure of their code and its internal `import` statements into a package name with modules that can be accessed with the dot operator,